upvalue/arete/README.md

 - Reasonably fast.
 Current performance goal is "VM fast" eg. Arete should be competitive with Lua and other lightweight VM-based languages.

-- Precise, compacting garbage collection.
+- Precise garbage collection.
+Choose between compacting (Cheney) or incremental (lazy sweep).

 - Somewhat self-hosting: Arete is bootstrapped on a simple, highly minimal interpreted subset of Scheme, which is replaced with a bytecode compiler written in Scheme before user programs are run.